fbpx

 What to serve alongside Dum Aloo?

-Dum Aloo is often served alongside naan, but you can also pair it with basmati rice, flavored rice or Indian roti.
+Dum Aloo is often served alongside naan bread, but you can also pair it with basmati rice, flavored rice or Indian roti.

 Which potatoes to use for Dum Aloo?